 - gender, intersectionality and vulnerability and adaptation to climate change

 - institutional structures around addressing climate change at various levels of governance

 - environmental and climate policy

 23 Aug 2015.
 Andy Dougill, Paul Watkiss, Nicola Ranger, Katharine Vincent

 - Enhancing climate services for national planning in sub-Saharan Africa: lessons from Malawi

 20 Aug 2015.
 Katharine Vincent, Andy Dougill, Jami Dixon, Lindsay Stringer, Tracy Cull

 - Advancing climate compatible development: lessons from southern Africa.

 19 Sep 2013.
-Lindsay Stringer, Andy Dougill, Jennifer Dyer, Katharine Vincent, Florian Fritzsche, Julia Leventon, Mario Paulo Falcão, Pascal Manyakaidze, Stephen Syampungani, Philip Powell, Gabriel Kalaba
+Lindsay Stringer, Andy Dougill, Katharine Vincent, Florian Fritzsche, Julia Leventon, Mario Paulo Falcão, Pascal Manyakaidze, Stephen Syampungani, Philip Powell, Gabriel Kalaba